AdaCore/gnatstudio/docs/users_guide/intro.rst

 * Fully customizable (:ref:`Customizing_and_Extending_GPS`)

-  GPS provides an extensive Python API, allowing you to customize existing features or easily develop your own new plug-ins.
+  GPS provides an extensive Python API, allowing you to customize existing features or easily develop your own new plugins.
 Simpler customization can be done through the numerous preferences and local settings.